Cost-Sensitive Evaluation for Binary Classifiers

 Within the umbrella of CSML, two distinct research directions exist: (i) studies that aim to estimate and minimize the Total Classification Cost (TCC)~\cite{cost_sensitive1977zetatm, cost_sensitive2006test, cost_matrix2012classification, imbalance2021performance}, which is the key for RoI optimization, and (ii) studies that use misclassification costs primarily to address class imbalance, often with the goal of maximizing specific metrics (e.g., accuracy, F1, specificity, sensitivity) on a rebalanced dataset~\cite{cost_sensitive1998cost, cost_sensitive2006influence, cost_sensitive2008cost, cost_sensitive2014imbalanced, imbalance2018curse, diabetes2020prediction, imbalance2020streams, cost_sensitive2021cost, cost_sensitive2022cost}; this second line of research exists because the highest UCC is often associated with misclassifying the minority class: in such cases, addressing class imbalance may also reduce TCC~\cite{imbalance2021performance}.

-However, when the goal is to maximize RoI and minimize TCC, correcting class imbalance \textit{per se} may not be beneficial, especially if the minority class has the lowest misclassification cost and the class distribution in the \emph{target dataset} (i.e., the real-world data where the model will be deployed) is similar to that of the \emph{development dataset} (used for training, validation, and testing).
-From a logical point of view, the ideal approach to optimize a classifier with the final goal of maximizing the RoI would be (i) estimating the UCC for each class pair $(i, j)$, and (ii) minimizing the TCC computed from the UCCs and the confusion matrix.
-However, this purely cost-based approach suffers from limitations: (i) estimating UCCs may be challenging; (ii) TCC depends on the dataset it is measured on, making it unsuitable for comparing classifiers across datasets; (iii) there is no guarantee that minimizing TCC on the development dataset will also minimize it on the target dataset; and (iv) in many real-world use cases UCCs depend on the specific example, undermining the foundation of the whole confusion matrix-based approach.
+However, when the goal is to maximize RoI and minimize TCC, correcting class imbalance \textit{per se} may not be beneficial, especially if the minority classes are associated with misclassification costs comparable to, or lower than, those of the majority classes, and the class distribution in the \emph{target dataset} (i.e., the real-world data where the model will be deployed) is similar to that of the \emph{development dataset} (used for training, validation, and testing).
+Conceptually, the ideal approach to optimize a classifier with the final goal of maximizing RoI would be (i) estimating the UCC for each class pair $(i, j)$, and (ii) minimizing the TCC computed from the UCCs and the confusion matrix.
+However, this purely cost-based approach suffers from limitations: (i) estimating UCCs may be challenging; (ii) TCC depends on the dataset it is measured on, making it unsuitable for comparing classifiers across datasets; (iii) there is no guarantee that minimizing TCC on the development dataset will also minimize it on the target dataset; and (iv) in many real-world use cases UCCs depend on the specific example, challenging the assumptions underlying confusion-matrix-based evaluation approaches.